-1. You need to keep all records related to starting, running, changing, and selling or closing your business that are relevant to your tax and super affairs.
+Question 5 These five record-keeping rules apply to most records your business is required to keep to meet your tax, super and employer obligations.
+These are based on law and ATO view: You need to keep all records related to starting, running, changing, and selling or closing your business that are relevant to your tax and super affairs.
 If your expenses relate to business use and personal use, make sure you have clear documents to show the business portion.
-2. The relevant information in your records must not be changed (for example, by using electronic sale suppression tools).
-And must be stored in a way that protects the information from being changed of the record from being damaged.
+2. The relevant information in your records must not be changed (for example, by using electronic sales suppression tools).
+And must be stored in a way that protects the information from being changed or the record from being damaged.
 We may ask you to show us you have appropriate safeguards in place.
-You need to be able to reconstruct your original data if your record-keeping system change over time.
+You need to be able to reconstruct your original data if your record-keeping system changes over time.
 3. You need to keep most records for five years.
 Generally, the five-year retention period for each record starts from when you prepared or obtained the record or completed the transactions or acts those records relate to, whichever is later.
 However, in some situations, the law states that the start of the five-year retention period is different.
-For example, for fringe benefits tax (FBT) records the five years starts from the date you lodge your fringe benefit tax (FBT) return records for super contributions for employees, the five years starts from the date of the contribution records for super fund choice for your employees, the five years starts from the date date of employee engagement or when an employee is offered, chooses or changes their choice of fund.
+For example, for fringe benefits tax (FBT) records the five years starts from the date you lodge your fringe benefit tax (FBT) return records for super contributions for employees, the five years starts from the date of the contribution 2. records for super fund choice for your employees , the five years starts from the date of employee engagement or when an employee is offered, chooses or changes their choice of fund.
+ASSESSOR CLUDE: PSRESR402 Establish logal and rick management requirements of new business ventures.
+Version 1.0